-- current maps and coordinates/shapefiles showing the total project footprint, total disturbance/direct and indirect impact areas, areas of habitat for MNES proposed to be retained - details of any policy guidelines, relevant studies, surveys, or consultations with species experts/field specialists, which were not included in the referral or additional information provided in support of the referral - Details of measures that will be implemented to track the quality of fill material in accordance with the ASC NEPM, noting close proximity of the site to sensitive environmental receptors including the MBRS - Details of measures to be implemented during the construction and operational phases to ensure chemicals used for weed and pest control regimes, field line marking, rodent control will meet industry standards and will not lead to direct or indirect impacts on the project site and surrounding sensitive environments such as the MBRS.
+- current maps and coordinates/shapefiles showing the total referral area, total disturbance/direct and indirect impact areas, areas of habitat for MNES proposed to be retained. - details of any policy guidelines, relevant studies, surveys, or consultations with species experts/field specialists, which were not included in the referral or additional information provided in support of the referral. - Details of measures that will be implemented to track the quality of fill material in accordance with the ASC NEPM, noting close proximity of the site to sensitive environmental receptors including the MBRS. - Details of measures to be implemented during the construction and operational phases to ensure chemicals used for weed/ pest control regimes and rodent control will meet industry standards and will not lead to direct or indirect impacts in the referral area and surrounding sensitive environments such as the MBRS.